nuance-communications/mix-cli/ARCHITECTURE.md

 this module for the same reason.

 ### Authentication
-mix.cli retrieves the access token from file storage or renews it if possible.
+mix-cli retrieves the access token from file storage or renews it if possible.
 This is required for any command and is handled by default.

 ### Watchable commands